codeWithHak/full-stack-dev-roadmap/README.md

 - **Track Progress**: Log completed tasks (e.g., “Built CRUD API”) to stay motivated.

 ## Why This Roadmap?
-This roadmap condenses essential MERN skills into ~100 hours, focusing on practical tasks (exercises, projects, practice) to match your peers’ expertise.
-You’ll build a portfolio that demonstrates front-end finesse, dynamic React apps, and robust APIs, positioning you as a strong developer at your internship and beyond.
+This roadmap condenses essential MERN skills into ~100 hours, focusing on practical tasks (exercises, projects, practice).
+You’ll build a portfolio that demonstrates front-end finesse, dynamic React apps, and robust APIs, positioning you as a strong developer in the industry.

 ---